-Biocompatible patch heals infants with birth defects (w/ video)December 12th, 2012 in Medical research /
+Biocompatible patch heals infants with birth defects (w/ video)December 12, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—A painstaking effort to create a biocompatible patch to heal infant hearts is paying off at Rice University and Texas Children's Hospital.